PackagePages/LaravelPackage.com/docs/11-middleware.md

 }
 ```

-As an illustration of a before middleware, let's add a middleware which capitalizes a 'title' parameter whenever that is present in the request (which would be silly in a real world application).
+As an illustration of a before middleware, let's add a middleware that capitalizes a 'title' parameter whenever present in the request (which would be silly in a real-world application).

 Add a file called `CapitalizeTitle.php` which provides a `handle()` method accepting both the current request and a `$next` action: